 To pair with its strong overall grade, we awarded this nursing home a grade of A+ for its nursing grade.
 In crafting our short-term care scores, we look at the facility's skilled nursing services, such as those performed by registered nurses, respiratory therapists, physical therapists and other types of skilled professionals.
 The goal is to formulate a tool for sizing up the rehabilitation services of various nursing homes.
 Fortunately, it appear that this nursing home has registered nurses on staff.
 Not every nursing home employs these types of nurses.
 However, based on the information they provided, it does not look like the facility employs physical therapists.
 Finally, we considered the percentage of residents who were able to return to the community from this facility.
 We found that 7 percent of this facility's patients returned home.

-Adding to its strong resume, this facility also received an excellent nursing score, with a grade of A. Our nursing rating is based on the nursing home's level of nurse staffing.
+This nursing home also received an A+ nursing grade, making it one of the few nursing homes to receive multiple A+ category grades.
+Our nursing rating is based on the nursing home's level of nurse staffing.
 We factor in both the levels of skill of the nurses and the amount of time spent with patients.
-This facility provided 0.5 hours of nursing care per resident per day.
+This facility provided 0.9 hours of nursing care per resident per day.
 Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the nation in this category.
 This is generally a good indicator of quality nursing care.
 Pressure ulcers can often be avoided by offering better nursing care, such as employing a system of turning a resident more often.